Attainable Housing Strategy and Resources

 How Much Funding has gone into the Affordable Housing Reserve?

 Approximately, $14.4 million went into the reserve from 1987 to 2007 which supported the creation of over 2,400 housing units, including social (public) housing, private sector affordable housing, and new homeowner co-operatives.

 Between 2008 and 2012, City Council allocated $14.9 million to the reserve which supported the creation of 2,534 housing units including transitional housing, affordable rental, affordable ownership, market rental and entry level units.
 Since 2013 $4 million has been allocated to the reserve.

 The Affordable Housing Reserve is administered by City Staff who make recommendations to City Council regarding funding for specific projects.

 The Affordable Housing Reserve has supported other activities related to building the capacity of the community to meet housing needs, including housing demonstration projects, housing research and business planning support through the Saskatoon Housing Initiatives Partnership.

 A useful resource for information about housing in Saskatoon is the Housing Handbook.
 Housing bylaws in Saskatoon and the rights and responsibilities of renters and landlords are explained in the handbook.
 The handbook includes sections on homeownership and a list of agencies and organizations that operate affordable, transitional, emergency and seniors' rental housing.
 The contact information for affordable housing providers in Saskatoon is also available.
-There is a digital version of the Housing Handbook available on this webpage and paper copies are available at City Hall and Saskatoon Public Libraries.
+A digital version of the Housing Handbook is available on this webpage and paper copies are available at City Hall and Saskatoon Public Libraries.